GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 ### For Musicians:

 **"Gig Finder Intelligence"**
-- *Problem:* "Which venues book artists like me?"
+- *Problem:* "Which venues book artists like me"
 - *Data Solution:* Show venues that book similar genres, with booking frequency and budget
 - *Value:* 2-3 extra gigs/month = $2,000-6,000 extra income
 - *Willingness to Pay:* $99/month ($1,188/year) for $24K extra = 20:1 ROI

 **"Rate Card Optimizer"**
-- *Problem:* "Am I charging too much or leaving money on table?"
+- *Problem:* "Am I charging too much or leaving money on table"
 - *Data Solution:* Show pricing distribution for similar artists by market
 - *Value:* 10-15% pricing optimization = $5,000-10,000/year
 - *Willingness to Pay:* $49/month

 **"Career Analytics"**
-- *Problem:* "Where should I focus my marketing efforts?"
+- *Problem:* "Where should I focus my marketing efforts"
 - *Data Solution:* Show which cities have highest demand for their genre, best time to tour
 - *Value:* Strategic decision-making for career growth
 - *Willingness to Pay:* $149/month (Platinum perk)